jupyter/enhancement-proposals/binder-api/README.md

 There are three main resources for a REST API

-* `bindings` - create a new binding which is a specification/template for a collection of resources
+* `environments` - create a new binding which is a specification/template for a collection of resources
-* `binders` - spawn a binder by `bindingID|Name` as specified by the binding template, list currently running binders
+* `pods` - spawn a binder by `bindingID|Name` as specified by the binding template, list currently running binders
 * `pools` - pre-allocate and view details about current pools of running binders

 Some of these operations should have authorization, depending on their usage.
 These are assumed to be run on an API endpoint (e.g. api.mybinder.org) or potentially with a leading `/api/` path.

-## Building binders from bindings
+## Building environments

-The binding (how a binder is put together) is:

-* The environment the user's code runs in
+An environment is:

+* A description of a runtime and its dependencies
+* Additional resources (e.g. data)
 * Services attached to that environment (Spark, Postgres, etc.)

-### Creating a new binding
+### Creating a new environment

 ```
-POST /bindings/CodeNeuro/notebooks/ HTTP 1.1
+POST /repos/user/repo/ HTTP 1.1
 Content-Type: application/json

 {
   "name": "codeneuro-notebooks",
   "repo": "https://github.com/CodeNeuro/notebooks",
-  "requirements": "repo/requirements.txt",
+  "dependencies": "repo/requirements.txt",
   "notebooks": "repo/notebooks",
   "services": [
     {